samsung-cnct/cluster-api-provider-ssh/README.md

 When making changes to the either of the controllers, to test them you need to build and push new images to quay.io.
-There are `Makefile`s to do this for development (for production there CI/CD will handle this).
+There are `Makefile`s to do this for development (for production CI/CD will handle this).
 For example:

 ```